Botswana Self Drive Itinerary: A Safari to Remember

 16. Days 26 & 27: Chobe National Park – Savuti Camp

-There are about 10 camps at Savuti with the best one being Paradise Campsite, which overlooks the dry river bed.
+There are about 10 camps at Savuti, the best of which is Paradise Campsite, which overlooks the dry river bed.

 You’ll need to drive to the shared ablutions from that camp, which are surrounded by an elephant-proof concrete wall.
 The grey concrete blocks don’t make for the prettiest of buildings, but at least the ablutions were clean and working.